 Why study Celtic Civilisation?

-This subject provides a comprehensive insight into the reality behind popular conceptions and misconceptions of the Celts in ancient, medieval, and modern incarnations.
+This subject provides a comprehensive insight into the reality behind popular conceptions and misconceptions of the Celts in their ancient, medieval, and modern incarnations.
 By studying this subject, you will be encouraged to view Celtic literature and culture in a new light, and to appreciate the legacy of the Celts, as evidenced in the literatures, languages, beliefs, customs and archaeology of Europe.

-Studying Celtic Civilisation will develop your research, analytical, and communication skills, and enhance your ability to present material clearly and effectively.
-We offer Celtic Civilisation at undergraduate level as part of both undenominated and denominated programmes in Arts.
-Visit the University of Galway's Courses Page for information on how to apply and to review the programme entry requirements.
+Studying Celtic Civilisation will develop your research, analytical, critical, and communication skills, and enhance your ability to present material clearly and effectively.
+We offer Celtic Civilisation at undergraduate level as part a number of degree programmes in Arts.

 What do our students say?